Irvine Child Custody Attorney

 The Law Office of Patrick O’Kennedy offers free consultations to clients interested in legal advice pertaining to a child custody case.
-Attorney Patrick O’Kennedy is a certified family law specialist with over two decades of experience.
+Irvine family law attorney Patrick O’Kennedy is a certified family law specialist with over two decades of experience resolving custody disputes.

-To schedule your initial meeting with the attorney and his legal team, please call our office in Irvine, CA. (714) 919-1855.
+To schedule your initial meeting with the Irvine family law attorney and his legal team, please call our office in Irvine, CA. (714) 919-1855.

 Physical custody refers to where the child will reside and spend most of their time.
-The parent with physical custody will be the primary caregiver.
+The parent with physical custody will be the primary caregiver and primary custodial parent.
 Depending on court orders, both parents may be given physical custody in an agreement, which means that they will share custody of their child.

 Legal custody, however, has little to do with where the child lives and who lives with them.
 A parent with no physical custody rights may still have legal custody rights.
 Legal custody provides the parent with the authority to make important life decisions for the child, such as where they will go to school, church, and medical decisions.

-What Are the Different Types of Child Custody in California?
+What Are the Different Types of Child Custody Orders in California?

 There are many laws relevant to legal child custody in the state of California.
 And with those laws comes many different definitions of custody.
 No matter the particulars of your unique custody case, our law firm will be here to represent your best interests pursuant to your goals.